Skip to main content

 json format

-attribute is required to specify the concrete type name
+• Polymorphic bean type.
+The $type attribute is needed to specify the specific type name

 {